 We are all different.
 Our members come from a wide range of backgrounds, so we work in a far more cross-disciplinary way than most consulting firms.
 At the same time our clients benefit from working with one company.

 We do things, we don’t just consult.
 Our members are not career consultants.
 We have our own ventures and projects and we have insight and experience of what works in practice.

 Andy specialises in sustainability and social enterprise and enjoys applying his experience in these areas to challenges as diverse as finance mechanisms, software design, or homelessness, with a correspondingly broad range of clients.

 Andy previously worked at Pinnacle psg as director of special projects.
 Prior to that, he worked at Beyond Green, a sustainable development consultancy.
-Besides working at Cocreate Andy supports the development of the Transformational Index, a tool for identifying and measuring social impact, and is a board member of the East London Community Land Trust.
+Besides working at Cocreate Andy supports the development of the Transformational Index, a tool for identifying and measuring social impact.
+He has a lively interest in community housing and is a former board member of the East London Community Land Trust.

 Paul’s work spans the technical and creative.
 Alongside his Cocreate work Paul is a Director of several start-up ventures and is a founding Partner at the ecodesign practice Something & Son LLP the instigators behind the urban agriculture hub FARM:shop in Dalston where Cocreate are based.

 Paul previously worked as Business Manager and Senior Consultant at the consultancy Inbuilt Ltd and before that at Beyond Green.
 At Inbuilt he focused on bringing the pioneering Passivhaus building standard to the UK, training at the renowned Passivhaus Institute in Germany and leading work on some of the UK’s most energy efficient social housing.
 Paul is a Passivhaus Certifier.